 Or use a WordPress plugin like WP Optimize or WP DBManager.
 While using these plugins, you will notice that they also offer to remove your post revisions and spam comments.
 The reason is that many WordPress experts believe that the number of rows affected in a query seriously affect the performance of database.

-So if you have like 1000 blog posts and each post has 5 revisions, then your database is dealing with 5000 blog posts, which means your queries will run a bit slower.
+So if you have 1000 blog posts and each post has 5 revisions, then your database is dealing with 5000 blog posts, which means your queries will run slower.

 Another problematic thing is the data left over by the plugins you don’t use anymore.
 Some of these plugins may have created their own tables, you can safely delete those tables.
 Some plugins may have stored information in your wp_options table if you can find those then remove them as well.

 If you want to try out different themes and plugins or carry out any database work but then want to start afresh, there is a plugin you can install which will reset your database back to a fresh install.
 WordPress Database Reset allows you to clear out any junk left behind in your WP_options table or start again with a fresh database.

 You can use phpMyAdmin to create a backup of your database which is always good to have in case anything goes wrong when making changes.
 To do this, load your database, click “Check All” and then click the “Export” button.

 One the next page, make sure “SQL” is selected and click “Go”, you will then be promoted to save the file to your computer.